dinalamdany/slang/manual.md

 Typecasting can be used to change the type of value to another type.

 ### Casting to numbers
 Casting a float to an integer truncates the fraction part, while casting an integer to an integer.
 Casting a bool to an int or a float would result in either 1 or 0.
-Casting a string to a float or integer is allowed if the string contains numerical values that would be found in an integer or float.
 ```
 float a = 42.3;